-∂ topological landscapes - The letter ∂ is mainly used as a mathematical symbol to denote boundary in general topology.
+∂ Topological Landscapes - The letter ∂(curly d) is mainly used as a mathematical symbol to denote boundary in general topology.

 Rife Instruments 2011 - 2015

-The work titled ∂ topological landscapes consists of three smaller projects regarding the research on Raymond Royal Rife's healing instruments.
-This page is trying to capture the work through some fragmented archival materials, description of a 3D printed sculpture and other related media-based works, including a 3D animation and a sound performance.
+The work titled ∂ Topological Landscapes consists of three projects regarding the research on Royal Raymond Rife's instruments.
+This site is trying to capture the work through fragmented archival materials; a description of a 3D printed sculpture under the page: Prismatic Compound Microscope; visual materials about the reproduction process of a freqiency device under the page: On reproduction; and other digital media-based works including a 3D animation and a sound performance.

 “Visualize a metal cabinet, somewhat larger than a radio, with a nickel plated arm projecting from the top.
 At the end of the nickel arm is a very scientific looking large glass bulb.
 When certain dials are turned a film of violet flame, or light, plays over the filament, after the manner of the gas in a neon tube.
 Hold your palm against the flow of light and you can feel a gentle tingling sensation.”

-⦁ From an online archive of clippings on the scientist Royal Rife, “Great Interest Is Shown in New Rife Ray,” Lemon Grove, California, 1938
+⦁ from an online archive of clippings on the scientist Royal Rife (“Great Interest Is Shown in New Rife Ray,” Lemon Grove, California, Sept 23, 1938)

 “Can you imagine a motion picture film whose hero is tiny enough to use the head of a pin for a ballroom floor and invite all his neighbors to come for a dance?
 Can you imagine the film showing that tiny hero being formed within the egg, breaking the shell to escape, living the normal span of life and dying at ripe old age?”

-⦁ from a clipping at the Rife Archives in London (“New Apparatuses Unveil Hidden Microbe Universe to Human Eye,” San Diego Union, 1929)
+⦁ from a clipping at the Scince Museum Archive in London (“New Apparatuses Unveil Hidden Microbe Universe to Human Eye,” San Diego Union, 1929)